lws803/FreeRTOS_experiments/cheatsheets/Synchronisation.md

 ## Priority inversion
-A situation when higher priority tasks get delayed by lower priority tasks.
+A situation when higher priority tasks get delayed by lower priority tasks because they have control over resources which the higher priority task needs.

 1. Task 3 - 1
 2. Task 2 - 2